Billionaire Kylie Jenner Asks Fans To Donate To Her Makeup Artist's GoFundMe

 Advertisement

-For reference, the current median income in the United States — the wage at which half the workforce is either paid more or less — stands at $19.33 USD an hour or about $40,000 USD per year.
-If someone making that wage, which could easily be a considerable swath of her fans, paid the same percentage of their respective hourly wage as Jenner did, it would come out to donating $4.83 USD.
+For reference, the current median income in the United States — the wage at which half the workforce is either paid more or less — stands at $19.33 an hour or about $40,000 per year.
+If someone making that wage, which could easily be a considerable swath of her fans, paid the same percentage of their respective hourly wage as Jenner did, it would come out to donating $4.83.

 Even without sitting down and doing the math, fans immediately got the impression that Jenner’s contribution fell short.
 Twitter quickly filled with people sharing their thoughts on the matter.